JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 Yet an earlier version of the Kotlin/Native allowed observing an invalid reference (see the corresponding [bug report](https://youtrack.jetbrains.com/issue/KT-58995)).

-The problem arises due to the fact, that the compiler (or processor too) is allowed to reorder two plain stores in the writer thread: the store initializing `ref` field in the constructor of the `Holder` class, and the store publishing the reference to `Holder` object into `holder` variable.
+The problem arises due to the fact, that the compiler (or the hardware) is allowed to reorder two plain stores in the writer thread: the store initializing `ref` field in the constructor of the `Holder` class, and the store publishing the reference to `Holder` object into `holder` variable.